The Muskoka Conservancy relies on a very active board of directors and staff to get all our work done.

 Responsible Land Conservation

-We encourage environmentally responsible behavior through public awareness programs, annual awards, and shoreline restoration projects.
-We also promote sound environmental practices such as wetland protection, dark sky initiatives and the planting of indigenous trees and shrubs.
+We encourage environmentally responsible behavior through public awareness programs, annual awards, and shoreline stewardship.
+We promote sound environmental practices such as wetland protection, dark sky initiatives and the planting of indigenous trees and shrubs.

 Natural and Built Heritage